prajvalhl/talk-dothraki/README.md

 - Enter Your English text which you want to convert to Dothraki language.
 - Click on 'Translate to Dothraki!'.
 - You'll get your translated Dothraki language text back.
 Enjoy.
+- There's an **limit** on using the API.
+If you get server error, that might be the problem.